libvips/ruby-vips/README.md

 include VIPS

 # Create an image object.
-It will not actually load the image until needed.
+It will not actually load the pixel data until
+# needed.
 im = Image.jpeg('mypic.jpg')

+# You can read all the header fields without triggering a pixel load.
+puts "it's #{im.x_size} pixels across!"

 # Shrink the jpeg by a factor of four when loading -- huge speed and CPU
 # improvements on large images.
 im = Image.jpeg('mypic.jpg', :shrink_factor => 4)
+puts "but only #{im.x_size} pixels when we shrink on load"

 # Add a shrink by a factor of two to the pipeline.
 This will not actually be
 # executed yet.